Disappearing polymorph: Rotigotine

-Rotigotine (sold under the brand name Neupro among others) is a dopamine agonist indicated for the treatment of Parkinson's disease (PD) and restless legs syndrome (RLS).
+Rotigotine (sold under the brand name Neupro, among others) is a dopamine agonist indicated for the treatment of Parkinson's disease (PD) and restless legs syndrome (RLS).
 In 2007, the Neupro patch was approved by the Food and Drug Administration (FDA) as the first transdermal patch treatment of Parkinson's disease in the United States.
 The drug had been established in 1980, and no prior polymorphism had been observed.
 In 2008, a more stable polymorph unexpectedly emerged, which was described as resembling "snow-like crystals".
 The new polymorph did not display any observable reduction in efficacy, but nonetheless, Schwarz Pharma recalled all Neupro patches in the United States and some in Europe.
 Those with remaining patches in Europe were told to refrigerate their stock, since refrigeration seemed to reduce crystallization rates.
 The patch was reformulated in 2012, as per FDA recommendations, and was reintroduced in the United States without requiring refrigeration.

 Progesterone

 Progesterone is a naturally occurring steroid hormone and is used in hormone therapy and birth control pills, among other applications.
 There are two known forms of naturally occurring progesterone (or nat‐progesterone), and other synthetic polymorphs of the hormone have also been created and studied.

-Early scientists reported being able to crystallize both Form 1 and Form 2 of nat‐progesterone, and they could convert Form 2 into Form 1, which has higher melting point (129–131 °C instead of 121–123 °C), and is more thermodynamically stable by heat capacity experiments.
+Early scientists reported being able to crystallize both Form 1 and Form 2 of nat‐progesterone, and they could convert Form 2 into Form 1, which has higher melting point (131 degC instead of 123 degC), and is more thermodynamically stable by heat capacity experiments.
 When later scientists tried to crystallize Form 2 from pure materials, they could not.
 Attempts to replicate older instructions (and variations on those instructions) for crystallization of Form 2 invariably produced Form 1 instead, sometimes even leading to crystals of exceptional purity but still of Form 1.
 Researchers have tentatively suggested that Form 2 became harder to produce already by 1975, based on a review of production difficulties documented or alluded to in existing literature.

 Form 2 was eventually successfully synthesized by using pregnenolone, a structurally similar compound, as an additive in the crystallization process.
 The additive seemed to reverse the order of stability of the polymorphs.
 Multiple theories were proposed for why earlier research was able to produce Form 2 from "pure" ingredients, ranging from the possibility that the early researchers were unintentionally working with impure materials to the possibility that seed crystals of Form 1 had become more common in the atmosphere of laboratories since the 1970s.